-Siyata has laid the foundation for greater distribution with expanded partnerships, key new sale hires and expanded product offerings into North America.
+Siyata has laid the foundation for greater distribution with expanded partnerships, key new sale hires, and expanded product offerings into North America.
 The pandemic caused by COVID-19 slowed the company's growth plans for 2021, however business has resumed in all three product categories.
-Management is hopeful that this momentum will continue, in particular, as it leverages its key sales channels, and with its expanded and refreshed product offerings.
+Management is hopeful that this momentum will continue as it leverages its key sales channels, and with its expanded and refreshed product offerings.

-Uniden® UV350 | Many large-scale programs were delayed due to the pandemic, therefore creating pent up demand for this disruptive solution.
-Active engagements including many customer trials have resumed in 2021 which should translate into robust growth in this product line.
+Uniden® UV350 | Many large-scale programs were delayed due to the pandemic, therefore creating pent-up demand for this disruptive solution.
+Active engagements including many customer trials have resumed in 2022 which should translate into robust growth in this product line.

-Rugged Handsets | Siyata's rugged handsets are targeted to the approximately 47 million enterprise task and public sector workers across North America including construction, transport & logistics, manufacturing, energy & utility, public safety and federal government.
+Rugged Handsets | Siyata's rugged handsets are targeted to the approximately 47 million enterprise task and public sector workers across North America including construction, transport & logistics, manufacturing, energy & utility, public safety, and federal government.
 To date, Siyata has sold its rugged handsets only in international markets.
-Siyata will expand its footprint in this product category with the launch of the SD7 device, expected to launch in Q4 2021 in North America and in 2022 in Europe.
-The SD7 is a next generation device and Siyata's first mission-critical push-to-talk (MCPTT) handset.
+Siyata expanded its footprint in this product category with the marketing campaign of the SD7 device, in Q4 2021 in North America and is expected to launch its marketing campaign for this device in Europe in 2022.
+The SD7 is a next-generation device and Siyata's first mission-critical push-to-talk (MCPTT) handset.

-Cellular Boosters | The pandemic has helped fuel strong demand for Siyata's boosters in 2020 and the first half of 2021.
-We believe this momentum will accelerate in 2021 with programs with existing customers and expanding opportunities in new verticals.
-For the first six months of 2021, booster sales increased 152% in the United States, specifically in the industrial marketplace, versus the same period in the prior year.
+Cellular Boosters | The pandemic has helped fuel strong demand for Siyata's boosters in 2020 and 2021.
+We believe this momentum will resume in 2022 with multiple programs with existing customers, numerous trials with new customers and expanding opportunities in new verticals.